-Introducing the Alexander and Elisabeth Lewyt Charitable Trust Grants
+Introducing the Alex and Elisabeth Lewyt Charitable Trust Grants

-We are delighted to announce that Pet Peeves will be working with the Alexander and Elisabeth Lewyt Wholly Charitable Trust to provide grants to Long Island-based charities that align with the Lewyt Trust’s mission.
+We are delighted to announce that Pet Peeves will be working with the Alex and Elisabeth Lewyt Charitable Trust to provide grants to Long Island-based charities that align with the Lewyt Trust’s mission.
 Details are found in the materials linked below.

 The Lewyts were instrumental in rescuing countless animals and were tireless in their efforts on behalf of animals in need.
 To learn more about the Lewyts, we ask that you read their biography provided below.

 We invite non-profits who meet the stated requirements to submit grant applications.
 Please carefully review the provided documents for details.
-And, please note the June 1, 2017 application deadline for those seeking grants in 2018.
+Application deadline: March 1, 2021

 Here is the necessary documentation for download: